 Prepare devices for preview

-Azure AD joined devices that you will be piloting with must be running Windows 10 version 1809 or higher.
+Azure AD joined devices that you are piloting during the feature preview with must run Windows 10 version 1809 or higher.
 The best experience is on Windows 10 version 1903 or higher.

 Enable security keys for Windows sign-in